-San Diego American Indian Health Center ("SDAIHC") is writing to inform you of a recent data security incident that may have involved your personal information.
-At SDAIHC, we take the privacy and security of all information within our possession very seriously.
+We are writing to inform you of a data security incident that may have involved your personal information.
+Woodward Communications, Inc. ("Woodward") takes the privacy and security of personal information very seriously.
+We are sending you this letter because of your relationship with the company.
 This is why we are notifying you of the incident, providing you with steps you can take to help protect your personal information, and offering you the opportunity to enroll in complimentary credit monitoring and identity protection services.